GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 by creating finer-grained containers for caches, which prevents cross-site information leakage.
-We sent an **[I2S to partition network state](https://groups.google.com/a/chromium.org/g/blink-dev/c/tJa6uzXu_IA)** which affects websocket connections, DNS cache, and others—however after discussion on the list we will be running additional performance experiments before returning to this topic with a new intent.
+We sent an **[I2S to partition network state](https://groups.google.com/a/chromium.org/g/blink-dev/c/tJa6uzXu_IA)** which affects websocket connections, DNS cache, and others&mdash;however after discussion on the list we will be running additional performance experiments before returning to this topic with a new intent.